RichardGoodrich/documents/GitHub/GitHubNotes.md

 ```
 I stay logged in most of the time.
 That may NOT be a good idea!
 I get a lot of **SPAM** because of it.
 You can login with your [USER NAME] or [EMAIL].
 I like to use my [USER NAME].
 However, in using GitHub it demands your [EMAIL].  **MOST IMPORTANTLY**, if you want to actually **use** your account you **MUST** create a **TOKEN** and tweak the settings.
 GitHub quit allowing use of your **PWD**.

 There are two sets of setting that confused me!
 There is the **USER ICON** settings found under that top right widget.
 I loaded a **PNG** file of myself to make that clear.
-Then there is a settings menu on the respository page.
+Then there is a settings menu on a specific respository page.
 Call that the **REPO SETTINGS**.
+Don't confuse these two!

 First get that **token** and record it.
 It will disappear from even GitHub.
 Watch the video from **References** [1].
 Paricularly the short segment on "create token"
 ### token